What's new in Beaver Builder 2.0

 Speedy, speedier, speediest!

-We went full throttle on speeding up Page Builder.
+We went full throttle on speeding up Beaver Builder.
 You'll notice the improvements even without reading this section!
 Or see the video about the latest improvements here.

 Editing settings: the wait is over

 No more waiting for modules to open and save.
 Even when you're working online, module settings open for editing almost instantly and are autosaved if you click in the layout to make a change somewhere else.
 Of course, you can click Save if you prefer.
 To discard any changes while you've still got the module open, click Cancel.